jonathanlb/signed-s3-links/README.md

 - SS3L is targeted for PHP 7.4.30 and WordPress 6.0.
 - [Install AWS PHP SDK.](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/getting-started_installation.html)
 - [Check your AWS credentials.](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)  SS3L will use the server-local credentials to authenticate with S3 services.
+  - By default, SS3L will look for credentials profiles in the `$HOME/.aws/credentials` file.
+You can specify an alternate directory under the settings menu with "Path to credentials file" using either an absolute path begining with /, or one relative to the SS3L plugin directory.

 ## Usage